MARafey/Image-Encryption/README.md

 --encryption_timestep: Timestep to use for encryption during sampling (default: 500)
 --yolo_confidence: Confidence threshold for YOLO ROI detection (default: 0.25)
 --no_cuda: Disable CUDA training
+--use_gaussian_noise: Use Gaussian noise instead of key image for encryption
 ```

 ### Inference